machakann/asyncomplete-ezfilter.vim/README.md

  * ctx.match({item} [, {ic}])

 Return 1 if `{item}.word` is forward-matched with `ctx.base`, otherwise 0.
-This method ignores case in default; it can be case-sensitive only when {ic} is given and it is |FALSE|, however.
+This method ignores case in default; it can be case-sensitive only when {ic} is given and it is a falsy value (like `0`), however.

  * ctx.jw_distance({item}[, {base} [, {ic}]])

 Return the [Jaro-Winker distance](https://en.wikipedia.org/wiki/Jaro%E2%80%93Winkler_distance) between the two string {item} and {base}.
 Jaro-Winkler distance ranges from 0 to 1, smaller is similar. `ctx.base` is used as {base} if it is omitted.
-This method ignores case in default; it can be case-sensitive only when {ic} is given and it is |FALSE|, however.
+This method ignores case in default; it can be case-sensitive only when {ic} is given and it is a falsy value (like `0`), however.

  * ctx.osa_distance({item}[, {base} [, {ic}]])

 Return the [ristricted Damerau-Levenshtein distance](https://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance) (Optimal string alignment distance) between the two string {item} and {base}.
 Ristricted Damerau-Levenshtein distance represents the number of edit to make the two strings equal by deletion, insertion, substitution or transposition.
 Smaller is similar. `ctx.base` is used as {base} if it is omitted.
-This method ignores case in default; it can be case-sensitive only when {ic} is given and it is |FALSE|, however.
+This method ignores case in default; it can be case-sensitive only when {ic} is given and it is a falsy value (like `0`), however.

  * ctx.filter({items} [, {ic}])

 Filter items in {items} by forward-matching.
 This is an equivalent of `filter(copy({items}), 'ctx.match(v:val.word)')` but might be faster if python3 interface is available.
-This method ignores case in default; it can be case-sensitive only when {ic} is given and it is |FALSE|, however.
+This method ignores case in default; it can be case-sensitive only when {ic} is given and it is a falsy value (like `0`), however.

  * ctx.jw_filter({items}, {thr} [, {ic}])

 Filter items in {items} by Jaro-Winkler distance; items with a distance larger than {thr} are filtered out.
 Jaro-Winkler distance ranges from 0 to 1, typically 0.15 may work.
-This method ignores case in default; it can be case-sensitive only when {ic} is given and it is |FALSE|, however.
+This method ignores case in default; it can be case-sensitive only when {ic} is given and it is a falsy value (like `0`), however.

  * ctx.osa_filter({items}, {thr} [, {ic}])

 Filter items in {items} by optimal string alignment distance; items with a distance larger than {thr} are filtered out.
 Typically, 1 or 2 may work.
-This method ignores case in default; it can be case-sensitive only when {ic} is given and it is |FALSE|, however.
+This method ignores case in default; it can be case-sensitive only when {ic} is given and it is a falsy value (like `0`), however.

 ## Note